 This talent is best used for situations when most of the group is stacked and there's consistent, group-wide damage happening.
 The small HoT doesn't do a lot by itself, but it does count toward our mastery, making subsequent HoTs more powerful.
-You'll need to keep your Efflorescence under the group, which can use a lot of mana if the group is moving a lot, so keep that in mind.
+You'll need to keep Efflorescence under the group, which can use a lot of mana if the group is moving a lot, so keep that in mind.

 With the changes to Tranquility in Legion, this talent is really strong when it's needed, but only if it's needed.
 Take it any time your group is lacking large raid cooldowns or you feel using Tranquility one minute faster is beneficial.
 Otherwise, you'll see more benefit from the other talents in this tier.

 This talent is mostly single-target healing focused because it will allow you to use Regrowth three times for free during Omen of Clarity, while also buffing the healing those Regrowths do.
 The main problem being it relies on Omen of Clarity procs, making it a bit inconsistent.
 I see this having a lot of use in small groups where the tank damage is incredbly heavy and you're making frequent use of Regrowth to keep them alive.
-The talent is also slightly more flexisble than Stonebark because you can cast the Regrowths on three different players if needed, as opposed to only one Ironbark.
+The talent is also slightly more flexible than Stonebark because you can cast the Regrowths on three different players if needed, as opposed to only one Ironbark.